Salmon: Current Season Management

 - Oregon Department of Fish and Wildlife General contact number for ocean salmon fisheries, Oregon Marine Resources Program: (541) 867-4741

 - Sign up for the Oregon Ocean Salmon e-mail/text notification service:

 - Washington Department of Fish and Wildlife Washington fishing hotline: (360) 902-2500

-- The description of the Council’s proposed ocean salmon management alternatives for 2013 and characterization of their expected impacts on ocean salmon fisheries and the stocks which support them (Preseason Report II, Proposed Alternatives and Environmental Assessment Part 2 for 2013 Ocean Salmon Fishery Regulations)
+- Preseason Report II: The description of the Council’s proposed ocean salmon management alternatives for 2017 and characterization of their expected impacts on ocean salmon fisheries and the stocks which support them

-- The STT’s analysis of the 2013 ocean salmon fishery management measures adopted by the Council for submission to the U.S. Secretary of Commerce (Preseason Report III, Analysis of Council Adopted Management Measures for 2013 Ocean Salmon Fisheries)
+- Preseason Report III: The STT’s analysis of the 2017 ocean salmon fishery management measures adopted by the Council for submission to the U.S. Secretary of Commerce

 Salmon Fishery Regulations Booklet